M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 Private Const TKIND_ENUM          As Long = 0
 '

-Dim iidClsFctr      As guid
+Dim iidClsFctr      As GUID
-Dim iidUnk          As guid
+Dim iidUnk          As GUID
 Dim isinit          As Boolean
 '' ADDED BY GEORGE
 ' parameter description by [rm] 2005